woodenworks/project-kraken/adventure-content/monsters/Kynerith.md

 ***Chorus of Despair (Recharge 5–6).*** Psychic static radiates from Kynerith. _Wisdom Saving Throw:_ DC 16, each creature in a 20-foot emanation. _Failure:_ 18 (4d8) Psychic damage and frightened until the end of its next turn. _Success:_ Half damage and is not frightened.

 ***Spellcasting (4/Short Rest).*** Kynerith casts one of the following spells at 5th-level, requiring no material components and using Charisma as the spellcasting ability (spell save DC 16):
-- *synaptic static*, *phantasmal killer*, *counterspell*, *mislead*, *dominate person*
+- *synaptic static*, *phantasmal killer*, *counterspell*, *enemies abound*, *dominate person*

 ---

 ### Bonus Actions

-***Lingering Echo.*** Kynerith creates a psychic residue in a 10-ft. radius centered on her current space.
+***Psychic Residue.*** Kynerith creates a psychic residue in a 10-ft. radius centered on her current space.
 The area becomes difficult terrain for enemies until the start of her next turn.
-If a creature begins its turn there, it takes 2 (1d4) psychic damage.

-***Shadow Step.*** Kynerith teleports up to 30 feet to an unoccupied space she can see that is in dim light or darkness.
+A creature (excluding Aberrations and Broken Circle Warlocks) occupying the space is unable to speak a language; when it tries, only gibberish comes out and the creature takes 2d4 Psychic damage.

 ---

 ### Reaction

-***Stutter Step.*** _Trigger:_ Kynerith takes damage. _Effect:_ Kynerith can teleport 10 feet to an unoccupied space she can see.
+***Stutter Step.*** _Trigger:_ Kynerith takes damage while she still has Temporary HP remaining. _Effect:_ Kynerith loses 5 Temporary Hit Points and teleports 30 feet to an unoccupied space she can see.

 ***Flicker of Doubt [Recharge 5–6].*** _Trigger:_ A creature within 30 feet of Kynerith succeeds on a saving throw against one of her spells or abilities. _Effect:_ The creature rerolls the saving throw and must use the new result.